EvotecIT/DnsClientX/README.md

 ## Supported .NET Versions

 This library supports multiple NET versions:
-- .NET 6
-  - No dependencies
-- .NET 7
-  - No dependencies
 - .NET 8
   - No dependencies
 - .NET Standard 2.0